Andrew Wingard: 2020 season

 Wingard was placed on the reserve/COVID-19 list by the Jaguars on August 2, 2020, and was activated from the list two days later.
 In Week 1 of the 2020 season against the Indianapolis Colts, Wingard recorded his first career interception off a pass thrown by Philip Rivers during the 27–20 win.
 He was placed on injured reserve on October 12, 2020, with an abdominal strain.
 He was activated on November 14, 2020.

 In Week 17 against the Indianapolis Colts, Wingard recorded his second career interception off a pass thrown by Philip Rivers during the 28–14 loss.

+2021 season

+In the 2021 season, Wingard had one sack, 88 tackles, one interception, and one pass defended.

 2022 season

 On March 15, 2022, the Jaguars placed a restricted free agent tender on Wingard.
+He appeared in all 17 games and started three.
+He recorded 37 total tackles, one interception, one pass defended, and one forced fumble.

 2023 season

 On March 15, 2023, Wingard signed a three-year, $9.6 million contract extension with the Jaguars.
+He caught an interception against the Pittsburgh Steelers in Week 8.
+In the 2023 season, Wingard had 45 tackles, one interception, two passes defended, and one forced fumble.

+2024 season

+On August 27, 2024, Wingard was placed on injured reserve to begin the season.
+He was activated on November 9.